-The up-side to locating Civil War relics is: if you research and locate the coordinates of any Confederate or Union camp site, you have found the grounds where prized relics were left behind.
+Research and locate the coordinates of any Confederate or Union campsite, and you have found a Civil War site where prized relics were left behind.
 The flip side to this: many of the plentiful relic sites from Civil War encampments have already been worked hard by numerous treasure hunters.
-However, advanced technology and new capabilities of metal detectors in recent years (deeper depth detection, target identification and superior ground balance controls) result in the ability to detect relics which were previously undiscovered.
+However, advanced technology and new capabilities of metal detectors in recent years (deeper depth detection, target identification, and superior ground balance controls) result in the ability to detect relics that were previously undiscovered.
 The best Metal Detectors for Relic Hunting are low-frequency models.
 There are a lot of relics that are low conductors, such as iron and lead, which requires a detector that operates at a low frequency, usually below 10 kHz, in order to detect them.

 Types of Civil War Relics & Where You Can Find Them